ELIZABETH DINKOVA

 ABOUT

-At the Yale School of Drama, she has directed Bulgaria!
+At the Yale School of Drama, she directed Bulgaria!
 Revolt!, co-created with and written by Miranda Rose Hall, If Pretty Hurts Ugly Must Be a Muhfucka by Tori Sampson for the Carlotta Festival 2017, Othello by William Shakespeare and Best Lesbian Erotica 1995 by Miranda Rose Hall.
 At the Yale Cabaret, she has directed Leonce and Lena by Georg Büchner, the English-language premiere of Boris Yeltsin by Mickaël de Oliveira and How We Died of Disease-Related Illness by Miranda Rose Hall.
 As Co-Artistic Director of the Yale Summer Cabaret's 2016 season, Elizabeth co-curated a 4-play season entitled "Seven Deadly Sins,"directing the debut production of Antarctica!
 Which Is To Say Nowhere, Miranda Rose Hall’s adaptation of Jarry’s Ubu Roi; and the North American Premiere of Adam Geist by Dea Loher.
-Additional directing credits include a staged reading of Bull by Mike Bartlett (Studio Theater); 14’000 Gray with Machina eX (Goethe Institut participatory theater festival); Facebook in Memoriam, a devised work (Source Festival DC); Intertwined by Eli Todorova (Sfumato Theater Festival); Female Kingdom by Stanislav Kostov (Small Bulgarian Theater in Seattle); and, at Reed College: King Lear; The Suede Jacket by Stanislav Stratiev; The Bacchae, adapted from Euripides; The Story of a Mother, adapted from Hans Christian Andersen with Jane Doerflinger; and the premiere of Kyle Giller’s The Portrait of the Idiot as a Younger Idiot.
+Additional directing credits include 14’000 Gray with Machina eX (Goethe Institut participatory theater festival); Facebook in Memoriam, a devised work (Source Festival DC); Intertwined by Eli Todorova (Sfumato Theater Festival); Female Kingdom by Stanislav Kostov (Small Bulgarian Theater in Seattle).

 As an Assistant Director, Elizabeth Dinkova has worked with directors Susan V. Booth, Timothy Douglas, Rebecca Taichman, David Muse, Michael Kahn, KJ Sanchez, Serge Seiden, Kim Weild, Javor Gardev, Tinashe Kajese-Bolden, Ricgard Garner, Kathleen Worley, and Indumathi Manohar.
 Before coming to Yale, she served as Studio Theater’s Artistic Apprentice.
 She is also New York-based ensemble theater company One Year Lease’s former Directing Apprentice.